houeix/houeix.github.io/_pages/about.md

    <details>
         <summary>Abstract</summary>
         <div class="abstract-content">
-            <p>Digital technologies promise large productivity gains but inherently generate data observability.
-I show that this feature is a double-edged sword: it reduces information frictions and raises efficiency, yet it threatens agents' informational rents and deters adoption.
-Two field experiments in Senegal's taxi industry reveal this trade-off.
+            <p>Digital technologies promise large productivity gains, but generate data that can be made observable to others at low cost.
+I show that this embedded observability can be a double-edged sword: while it reduces information frictions and raises efficiency, it also threatens agents' informational rents and deters adoption.
+Two field experiments in Senegal's taxi industry illustrate this trade-off.
 When transactions are observable, owners monitor effectively and driver effort rises, but adoption falls---especially among poorer, low-performing drivers.
 Removing observability nearly doubles adoption and, in a relational contract framework, increases total welfare.
-The findings highlight how the very feature that enhances efficiency of digital tools can also hinder their diffusion.</p>
+The findings highlight how the very feature that enhances the efficiency of digital tools can also hinder their diffusion.</p>
         </div>
     </details>